endoflife-date/endoflife.date/CONTRIBUTING.md

 # Auto-update release configuration (optional).
 # This is used for automatically updating `releaseDate`, `latest`, and `latestReleaseDate` for every release.
 # Multiple configuration are allowed.
-Please see https://github.com/endoflife-date/endoflife.date/wiki/Automation for more details.
+# Please visit https://github.com/endoflife-date/endoflife.date/wiki/Automation for more details.
-# The presence of such configuration enables a footer note on the product page informing users that latest releases are automatically updated.
+# The presence of such configuration enables a footer note on the product page
+# informing users that latest releases are automatically updated.
 auto:

   # Configuration for auto-update based on git.
   # Any valid git clone URL will work, but support for partialClone is necessary (GitHub and GitLab support it).
   - git: https://github.com/abc/def.git

     # Ruby-compatible regex that defines how the tags above should translate to releases
-    # (optional, default can be found on https://github.com/endoflife-date/release-data/blob/main/update.rb#L19-L20).
+    # (optional, default can be found on https://github.com/endoflife-date/release-data/blob/main/update.rb#L19-L20 ).
     # Use named capturing groups to capture the version or version's parts.
     # Default value should work for most releases of the form a.b, a.b.c or 'v'a.b.c.
 It should also
     # skip over any special releases (such as nightly,beta,pre,rc...).
     regex: ^v(?<major>0|[1-9]\d*)_(?<minor>0|[1-9]\d*)_(?<patch>\d{1,3})_?(?<tiny>\d+)?$

-    # A liquid template using the captured variables from the regex above that renders the final
+    # A liquid template using the captured variables from the regex above that renders the final version
-    # version (optional, default can be found on https://github.com/endoflife-date/release-data/blob/main/update.rb#L19-L20).
+    # (optional, default can be found on https://github.com/endoflife-date/release-data/blob/main/update.rb#L19-L20 ).
     # You can use liquid templating here.
     template: '{{major}}.{{minor}}.{{patch}}{%if tiny %}p{{tiny}}{%endif%}'